libretime/libretime/docs/admin-manual/setup/install.md

 sudo systemctl --all --plain | grep libretime
 ```

+#### Configure

+Once the setup is completed, log in the interface and make sure to edit the project settings (go to **Settings** > **General**) to match your needs.
+Important settings are:

+- Timezone
+- First day of the week

+Accurate time on your server is important, make sure that your operating system is [properly configured and does not go out of sync](../server-time.md).

+### Next

 Once completed, it's recommended to [install a reverse proxy](./reverse-proxy.md) to setup SSL termination and secure your installation.